kaltura/developer-platform/recipes/player_uiconf.md

   "tags": [
     "uiConf"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to get and update player configuration" }
 -->

 # Player UI conf
-Learn how to get and update player configuration

 ## Select a player
 Choose a player to view its configuration